NREL/rdtools/docs/sphinx/source/signal_decomposition.rst

 preset, but there it is part of the frozen detection and estimation algorithm and is not a user-tuning choice.

+The default seasonal model uses three Fourier harmonic pairs.
+This captures broad annual structure without giving the seasonal component unnecessary short-scale flexibility; ``numharmonics`` remains selectable for ordinary trend analysis.
+SD++ also uses three harmonics as part of its frozen preset.

 Typical degradation estimation
 ------------------------------